Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

 \section{Categorization of State of the Art by Logistics-Driven Methods}

-This section categorizes the same set of literature reviewed above by the logistics-driven methods used in each study to aid the researchers to understand the state of the art from the technical perspective.
+This section categorizes the same set of literature reviewed above by the logistics-driven methods used in each study to aid the researchers in understanding the state of the art from the technical perspective.

 Terrestrial logistics has a long history of research and practice, from which we have learned a lot to advance space logistics research.
-This subsection summarizes three themes, each of which covers a subfield of logistics that is particularly relevant to space applications: (1) Network Flow Modeling and Optimization for Logistics Planning and Scheduling; (2) Probabilistic Modeling and Queueing Theory for Logistics Performance Analysis; and (3) Inventory Control for Resource Infrastructure Operations Management.
+This subsection summarizes three key method categories, each of which covers a subfield of logistics research that is particularly relevant to space applications: (1) Network Flow Modeling and Optimization for Logistics Planning and Scheduling; (2) Probabilistic Modeling and Queueing Theory for Logistics Performance Analysis; and (3) Inventory Control for Resource Infrastructure Operations Management.
 Each subfield has been largely developed with terrestrial applications in mind, and thus the developed theories and techniques cannot be directly applicable to space applications.
 The challenges of applying terrestrial logistics-driven techniques are discussed for each subfield, as well as how the literature has addressed some of these challenges.
-Lastly, the set of literature that extends beyond these three themes in response to space-unique challenges is discussed.
+Lastly, the set of literature that extends beyond these three key method categories in response to space-unique challenges is discussed.
 For more technical details on each terrestrial logistics subfield, refer to the textbooks in the Operations Research (OR) field like Ref. \cite{LarsonOdoni,SimchiLeviChenBramel}.

-\subsection{Theme 1: Network Flow Modeling and Optimization for Logistics Planning and Scheduling}
+\subsection{Method 1 (M1): Network Flow Modeling and Optimization for Logistics Planning and Scheduling}